How And Where to Sell Gold (Near You & Online)

 Local Shops That Buy And Sell Gold

-Your local jeweler or coin shop rates high on this list because they tend to give fair prices for coins and bullion while still paying you immediately upon the completion of the sale.
-Dealers and auctions may pay more, but local coin shops tend to be fair without waiting very long for recompense.
+Any local jeweler or coin shop near you should also be a place to go to, because they tend to give fair prices for coins and bullion while still paying you immediately upon the completion of the sale.
+Local gold dealers and auctions may pay more, but local coin shops tend to be fair without waiting very long for recompense.

 Coin shows are another excellent choice for numismatic coins.
 Many different dealers are available at these events to assess your coins all in one visit.
 This dealer variety means that you have a good chance to receive the highest price.